geoffmcnamara/companionway/content/post/Control_Vim_and_Plugins.md

 print ( this and that )
 ```

-Vim-surround doesn't do multiple charcter which can be anooying.
+Vim-surround doesn't do multiple character which can be annooying.
 In cases where you need to surround text with multiple characters you will probably need to write your own mappings.
 Here is a example of how to surround a paragraph of markdown code with three backticks ie (```).

 ```
 " markdown for a block of code for a paragraph